 The use of collagen powder as a way of improving skin health certainly has gained popularity, and it’s for good reason.
-Collagen has the evidence and proven results that indicate skin conditions including acne scarring, impaired wound healing, eczema, and hyperpigmentation all can benefits from a collagen supplement.
+Collagen has the evidence and proven results that indicate skin conditions including acne scarring, impaired wound healing, eczema, and hyperpigmentation all can benefit from a collagen supplement.
 This makes collagen an exciting supplement to explore when looking for relief from your condition.
 Let’s look at exactly how it can help you.

 Collagen is a structural protein made up of amino acids.
 Collagen is important as it keeps your connective tissue and skin strong and healthy.
 Collagen is available from different sources; two of the most popular sources being bone broth or as collagen powder in a supplement.